 The Obama Administration ended Constellation Program development work after signature of the NASA Authorization Act of 2010.
-Work on a launch vehicle to replace the retiring Space Shuttle and cancelled Constellation Program will now take place under the banner of the Space Launch System.
-It is envisioned that the Orion spacecraft will fly atop the Space Launch System once both items are ready and approved for flight.
+Work on the launch vehicle to replace the retiring Space Shuttle and cancelled Constellation Program, known as the Space Launch System, has commenced.
+Work has also commenced on the Orion crew capsule, which will sit atop the Space Launch System.
+Two early Orion capsules have completed Michoud assembly and departed Louisiana for additional outfitting.